 authorized Propellerhead dealer

 Propellerhead has released ReCycle version 2.2, an update to the industry standard tool that creates REX files.
-Sporting a completely overhauled graphical user interface, ReCycle 2.2 adds new key commands, workflow enhancements and a new Online Help system -- making Recycle even faster and easier to use.
+Sporting a completely overhauled graphical user interface, ReCycle 2.2 adds key commands, workflow enhancements and an Online Help system -- making Recycle even faster and easier to use.
 Version 2.2 is a 64-bit compatible application with full support for Windows 7 and Mac OS X Lion operating systems.

 An industry standard, ReCycle is the fastest way to make sampled material your own.
 ReCycle lets you do with sampled loops what you can do with beats programmed from individual drum sounds like alter the tempo, or replace sounds and process them individually.
 Producers use Recycle for making loops tempo-independent, for quick editing of sampled parts, chopping up riffs, remixing and doing mash ups.

 Load any loop or musical phrase into ReCycle.
 The program will look at the file, analyze it, and slice it up into its rhythmic components.
 The file can then be rearranged, pitched or have its tempo freely adjusted.
 Artists have full control over the individual slices and can alter the timing or even quantize the groove, keep the feel of the loop and replace the sounds with their own.
 Or load the file into a software sampler and trigger the individual parts from a MIDI keyboard to turn the sampled material into a unique performance.